Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Displays how the emphasis on soft skills in job postings evolves across months and years
 - The chart is organized by date, ensuring an easy-to-follow timeline
 - Each data point represents the normalized ratio of job posts mentioning soft skills to the total job posts for a given period

+### `soft_skills_pre_post_chatgpt_chart.png`
+**Purpose**:This chart visualizes the proportion of job posts mentioning soft skills before and after the launch of ChatGPT (November 2022).
+It highlights trends over time, showing how the emphasis on soft skills in job postings has evolved in relation to this milestone in AI development.
+**Key Functionality**:
+- Input Files: Nested_Job_Posts.json and Dictionary of soft skills.xlsx.
+Output File:soft_skills_pre_post_chatgpt_chart.png.
+Script Name:Job_Posts_Pre_Post_ChatGPT.py
+- Displays separate trend lines for job posts mentioning soft skills in the pre-ChatGPT and post-ChatGPT periods
+- Illustrates the proportion of job posts with soft skills mentions relative to the total number of job posts per month.